 - Length of the relationship – One of the most important elements in a relationship is the couple’s time with each other.
 Of course, a fling of a few days is not enough for domestic violence charges, but any dating relationship that has reached years will definitely fall under domestic violence.

 - The intimacy between partners – How they regard each other can make all the difference between a domestic violence case and assault and battery.
 Do they truly experience a strong attachment with the other when it comes to affection?
 Does it involve sexual activity?

 - Frequency of intimacy – It’s not enough that they know and interact with each other, the intimacy has to be for the long term.
 This facet of the relationship can be very difficult to determine because of the complicated nature of relationships.
 A famous example are couples with an on-again, off-again relationship.

-If you have been charged with domestic violence but you believe that it fails to fulfill the conditions of a dating relationship, please contact Attorney Ross Goodman for a legal counsel.
+If you have been charged with domestic violence but you believe that it fails to fulfill the conditions of a dating relationship, please contact a criminal defense lawyer for a legal counsel.